For those new to this website:

 - Mikasa Optima Super Strong Fine China by Christopher Stuart pattern small dish in Cafe White (c.
 1996), Made in Indonesia

-- Here’s a post about how to send a dish in for testing (to add it to the database of information here on the blog.) – link
+- Here’s an article about how to send a dish in for testing (so we add it to the database of information here on the site).

-- Here’s a post with details on how you can make a contribution in support of this work.
+- Here’s a piece with details on how you can make a contribution in support of this work.
 Thank you!

 Additional important reading if you determine your dishes may have unsafe levels of Lead:

 - Symptoms of Lead exposure in adults (including possibly symptoms of low-level chronic Lead exposure one might experience from eating daily off of high-Lead dishes).

 - My answer to the common statement: “But I ate off of these my entire life and I’m fine!”

 - My piece discussing the potential concerns of daily usage of Leaded dishes for food use purposes.

 - My overview discussing why home test kits do not work on most dishes.